-In total, almost a 100 year nonstop nightmare.
-China didn’t start to turn the corner until the 1980s when Deng Xiaoping started to adopt more Free Market Capitalism.
+In total, almost a 100-year nonstop nightmare.
+China didn’t turn the corner until the 1980s when Deng Xiaoping started adopting more Free Market Capitalism.

-Despite many people’s misunderstanding about Free Markets and Capitalism, Laissez-faire Free Market Capitalism is what has led to the greatest reduction in poverty, sickness, and famine around the world, and through history.)
+Despite many people’s misunderstanding about Free Markets and Capitalism, Laissez-faire Free Market Capitalism has led to the greatest reduction in poverty, sickness, and famine worldwide and throughout history.)

-Today sifu Luis Ramos teaches both Wing Chun and Hung Gar to a very small group of private and dedicated students in Peru.
+Today sifu Luis Ramos teaches Wing Chun and Hung Gar to a small group of private and dedicated students in Peru.
 Sifu also travels to Chile to teach a single private Hung Gar student.
-A few of his student have moved to other countries, however, none of them currently teach.
+A few of his students have moved to other countries, but none currently teach.

-He has a small number of students because he tries to teach in the old-style.
+He has a small number of students because he tries to teach in the old style.
 A lot of physical endurance, like holding the horse stance for an hour or more at a time.
-Students must go through the physical training for at least a year before he even begins to teach them Sil Lim Tao!
+Students must undergo physical training for at least a year before he even begins teaching them Sil Lim Tao!

-He knows in today’s world that’s asking a lot.
-But he’s fine with it, and only wants to teach the truly dedicated student who has the heart to learn.
-If they’re not willing to do the hard work, he rather not teach them.
-He invests a lot into each of his students.
+He knows in today’s world, that’s asking a lot.
+But he’s fine with it and only wants to teach the truly dedicated student with the heart to learn.
+He would rather not teach them if they’re unwilling to do the hard work.
+He invests a lot in each of his students.

-The sad part is sifu Luis Ramos plans to stop teaching in 4 to 5 years, and with his commitment to teach only a small number of students, his lineage may not exist into the future.
+The sad part is sifu Luis Ramos plans to stop teaching in 4 to 5 years, and with his commitment to teaching only a small number of students, his lineage may not exist in the future.